johnroutledge/milestone-project-4/README.md

 The 'Monserrat' Google font was chosen to give a clean and modern feel, while the white/grey/pink color scheme added to this style.

 The color scheme was chosen as it feels clean and stylish, yet also soft in order to match the style of Jiira's product range.
 At the same time, it is both visually unintimidating and easy on the eye.
-The button color is consistent throughout the app to maintain consistency and increase the intuitiveness of the page.
+The button colors are consistent throughout the app to maintain consistency and increase the intuitiveness of the page.

 The model hiding her face hero image was chosen for the landing page as it suggests the page is about jewellery, while at the same time evoking a slight feeling of intrigue and mystery often synonymous with Thailand.
 The large message within the hero image was used to give a clear, unambiguous description of what the website is about.